-When the cooling rate is slower than ~10 °C/s, a second crystalline phase forms at around 1100 °C in slag S1.
-This could be a calcium silicon oxide (oxy) fluoride (SiO2 2CaF2) phase.
-The DSC tests with a very slow cooling rate (<5 °C/min)
+When the cooling rate is slower than ~10°C/s a second crystalline phase forms at around 1100°C in slag S1.
+This could be calcium silicon oxide (oxy) fluoride (SiO2 2CaF2) phase.
+The DSC tests with very slow cooling rate ($<5^{\circ}$ C/min) shows a third peak near 900°C as shown in Figure 10(a).
+This implies the existence of a third phase (possibly nepheline) which could not be distinguished in the XRD pattern of the thermocouple dip tests.
+The cooling curves of the dip tests are more ambiguous but do not appear to show the third phase either.
+This suggests that this phase is suppressed at the faster cooling rate of the dip tests relative to the DSC tests.

-a) Tempeature history of Test K

-Fig. 11.
-Analysis of thermocouple (TC) cooling curves in dip tests.